 - Consolidated and considered extending current practice through research activities.

-Graduates of the MSc should also able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.
+As a graduate of the MSc you will also be able to demonstrate their ability to undertake a piece of research, an audit, or a critical review of an aspect of clinical practice.

 More information about tuition fees and deposits, including for part-time and continuing students.

 Financial support may be available to individuals who meet certain criteria.
 For more information visit our funding section.
 Please note that these sources of financial support are limited and therefore not everyone who meets the criteria are guaranteed to receive the support.

 Will I need any specific equipment to study this course/programme?

 You will need a reliable computer with high speed Internet access (and up-to-date virus and malware protection) and appropriate software.

 We’re based in one of the UK’s most affordable cities.
 Find out more about living costs in Cardiff.

 This programme is aimed at those who have completed the Postgraduate Diploma in Pain Management (Primary and Community Care).